 12. Which of the following subjects do you teach? (select ALL that apply)(Required)

-Select all that apply.
+Sele Select all that apply.

 Upper elementary

 Physical science (physics, chemistry, astronomy, materials science, etc.)

 Biological science

 Earth, atmospheric, or oceanic science

 Environmental science

 Computer science

 Technology

 Engineering

 Mathematics or statistics

 Medical, health, or behavioral science

 Social Science (psychology, sociology, anthropology)

 Other, (specify)::

 N/A

 13 13.
 Which of the following best describes your primary area of research?(Required)

-Sele Select one.
+Sel Select one.

 0 Physical science (physics, chemistry, astronomy, materials science, etc.)

 0 Biological science

 0 Earth, atmospheric, or oceanic science

 0 Environmental science

 0 Computer science

 0 Technology

 0 Engineering

 0 Mathematics or statistics

 0 Medical, health, or behavioral science

 0 Social Science (psychology, sociology, anthropology)

 0 Other, (specify)::

+0

-0 N/A
+N/A

 14. Which GEMS site did you participate in? (select one)(Required)

-Select c ne.
+Select one.

 0 Fort Rucker, Alabama

 0 Huntsville, Alabama

+0 Arizona - Yuma Proving Ground

+0 California - Playa Vista

+0 Florida - Orlando

-0 Champaign, Illinois
+0 Illinois - Champaign

-0 Aberdeen, Maryland
+0 Maryland - Aberdeen Proving Ground

-0 Frederick, Maryland
+0 Maryland - Frederick

-0 Silver Spring, Maryland
+0 Maryland - Silver Spring

-0 Adelphi, Maryland
+0 Maryland - Adelphi

-0 Natick, Massachusetts
+0 Massachusetts - Natick

-0 Vicksburg, Mississippi
+0 Mississippi - Vicksburg

-0 Picatinny, New Jersey
+0 New Jersey - Picatinny

-0 White Sands, New Mexico
+0 New Mexico - White Sands

-0 San Antonio, Texas
+0 Texas - San Antonio

-15 .
-Which of the following BEST describes your role during GEMS?(Required)
+15. Which of the following BEST describes your role during GEMS?(Required)

-Sele ct one.
+Sele Select one.

 0 Instructor (typically a University or Army Scientist or Engineer)

 0 Classroom Assistant

 0 Resource Teacher

 0 Near Peer mentor

 0 Assistant Near Peer mentor

 0 Other, (specify)::

-16. How many GEMS students did you work with this year?(Required) students.
+16 16.
+How many GEMS students did you work with this year?(Required)

+students.

-\19.
-How SATISFIED were you with the following GEMS features?(\Required)
+19. How SATISFIED were you with the following GEMS features?(

-Did not experience Not at all A little Somewhat Very much Application or registration process 0 0 0 0 0 Communicating with the National Science Teachers Association (NSTA) 0 0 0 0 0 Communicating with GEMS organizers / site coordinators 0 0 0 0 0 The physical location(s) of GEMS's activities 0 0 0 0 0 Support for instruction or mentorship during program activities 0 0 0 0 0 Stipends (payment) 0 0 0 0 0 Invited speakers or "career" events 0 0 0 0 0 Field trips or laboratory tours 0 0 0 0 0
+Did not experience Not at A little Somewhat Very much Application or registration process 0 0 0 0 0 Communicating with the National Science Teachers Association (NSTA) 0 0 0 0 0 Communicating with GEMS organizers / site coordinators 0 0 0 0 0 The physical location(s) of GEMS's activities 0 0 0 0 0 Support for instruction or mentorship during program activities 0 0 0 0 0 Stipends (payment) 0 0 0 0 0 Invited speakers or "career" events 0 0 0 0 0 Field trips or laboratory tours 0 0 0 0 0

-\20.
-The list below describes mentoring strategies that are effective ways to establish the relevance of learning activities for students.
-From the list below, please indicate which strategies you used when working with your student(s) in GEMS.(\Required)
+20. The list below describes mentoring strategies that are effective ways to establish the relevance of learning activities for students.
+From the list below, please indicate which strategies you used when working with your student(s) in GEMS.(Required)

-Select one per row.
 Yes - I used this strategy No - I did not use this strategy Become familiar with my student(s) background and interests at the beginning of the GEMS experience 0 0 Giving students real-life problems to investigate or solve 0 0 Selecting readings or activities that relate to students' backgrounds 0 0 Encouraging students to suggest new readings, activities, or projects 0 0 Helping students become aware of the role(s) that STEM plays in their everyday lives 0 0 Helping students understand how STEM can help them improve their own community 0 0 Asking students to relate real-life events or activities to topics covered in GEMS 0 0

-\21.
-The list below describes mentoring strategies that are effective ways to support the diverse needs of students as learners.
-From the list below, please indicate which strategies you used when working with your student(s) in GEMS.(\Required)
+21. The list below describes mentoring strategies that are effective ways to support the diverse needs of students as learners.
+From the list below, please indicate which strategies you used when working with your student(s) in GEMS.(Required)